Bric3d/42-FdF/README.md

 ======

 Display a map as in the example.
-COMMANDS :	- and + to zoom
+COMMANDS :	- and + to zoom<br />
-			home and end to make the line larger page up and page down to make the elevation higher.
+			home and end to make the line larger<br />
+			page up and page down to make the elevation higher.<br />
-			/ and * to change the "sea level"
+			/ and * to change the "sea level"<br />